opennetworkinglab/aether-docs/amp/roc.rst

 An important aspect of the ROC is that it maintains a data model that represents all the abstractions, such as subscribers and profiles, it is responsible for.
-The ROC’s data model is based on YANG specifications.
+The ROC's data model is based on YANG specifications.
 YANG is a rich language for data modeling, with support for strong validation of the data stored in the models.
 YANG allows relations between objects to be specified, adding a relational aspect that our previous approaches (for example, protobuf) did not directly support.